FabricMC/fabric-docs/develop/loom/index.md

 }
 ```

-If you are using splitsource sets in a multi-project build, you will also need to add a dependency for the other projects client sourceset.
+If you are using splitsource sets in a multi-project build, you will also need to add a dependency for the other project's client source set.

 ```groovy
 dependencies {